The SBB Ticket Machine.

 - Prepaid top ups (Pay as you go credit, Phone cards, Paysafecard) are not possible

-with credit cards
+with credit cards and Reka cheques.

 Please check the information displayed on the machine.